SUS Optional Retirement Plan

 The State of Florida Optional Retirement Program (ORP) is available to all State University System Faculty and Administrative and Professional (A&P) employees.

-Enrollment must occur within 90 days from the date of hire or you will automatically be enrolled in the FRS Pension Plan.
+Enrollment must occur within 90 days from the date of hire or you will automatically be enrolled in the FRS Investment Plan.
 All employees who fill an ORP eligible position are eligible to participate.

 When you participate in the ORP, the state automatically makes a contribution for you.
 Effective, July 1, 2012, your employer contribution was reduced to 5.14% of compensation.
 That percentage is in accordance with Section 121.35(4), Florida Statutes.